JupiterOne-Archives/docs/knowledgeBase/APIs/jupiterone-api.md

 ### Optimize queries

 The optimize endpoint validates and optimizes a query.
-It takes in an array of queries and return an array of objects containing the original query, the optimized query, and a list of optimizations that are suggested, and a valid boolean flag indicating whether the query is valid or not.
+It takes in an array of queries and return an array of objects containing the original query, the optimized query, a list of optimizations that are suggested, and a valid boolean flag indicating whether the query is valid or not.

 #### Sample request